Darlinghurst: History

+The late 19th century saw Darlinghurst become the final days of English-born Australian novelist Ethel Pedley.
+She died at her home on 6 August 1898 at the age of 39 from complications of cancer whilst writing Dot and the Kangaroo, which would be retrospectively published a year later.

+In 1973, Darlinghurst saw a green ban as a ban on all commercial construction was placed by the NSW Builders Labourers Federation (BLF) as residents demanded that all housing should be high density low-rise with adequate provision for low and middle income families to live within the inner-city area.

 Landmarks

 Darlinghurst has two of Sydney's museums: the Australian Museum (a natural history museum) and the Sydney Jewish Museum.
 The suburb also features St Vincent's Hospital, and is associated with the Sacred Heart Hospice on Darlinghurst Road, and the Garvan Institute of Medical Research.

 Darlinghurst Gaol

 Darlinghurst Gaol, the large sandstone penal complex in the middle of Darlinghurst was built between 1836 and 1840.
 The large sandstone walls still bear convict markings, and the complex features six wings surrounding a circular chapel.
 Australian poet Henry Lawson spent time incarcerated here during some of the turbulent years of his life.
-The last hanging at the gaol was in 1907 (Jahn, 1997).
+The last hanging at the jail was in 1907 (Jahn, 1997).
 The site became East Sydney Technical College in 1921, but was turned into the National Art School from 1995.

 Darlinghurst Fire Station

 Darlinghurst Fire Station was completed in 1912, this three-storey brick and stone building occupies a prominent location at the corner of Darlinghurst Road and Victoria Street.
 It was designed in 1910 by Walter Liberty Vernon (Jahn, 1997).
 It still functions as a fire station and is listed on the Register of the National Estate.